caojin0321/caojin0321/README.md

-## Hi, I'm Victor 👋
+## Hi, I'm Jose 👋

-Managing Parnter R136 Ventures and entrepreneur with a passion for building things that make a difference
+Passionate about building AI projects and integrating them into the modern world.

-Come join us at r136AI!
+Come join us at Yanda AI!